-Generally, each partner, and not the partnership, figures the depletion allowance separately.
-(However, see Certain partnerships must figure depletion allowance, later.)
-Each partner must decide whether to use cost or percentage depletion.
-If a partner uses percentage depletion, the partner must apply the 65% of taxable income limit to the partner's taxable income from all sources.
+Generally, each partner or shareholder, and not the partnership or S corporation, figures the depletion allowance separately.
+(However, see Electing large partnerships must figure depletion allowance, later.)
+Each partner or shareholder must decide whether to use cost or percentage depletion.
+If a partner or shareholder uses percentage depletion, he or she must apply the 65% of taxable income limit to his or her taxable income from all sources.

-Partner's adjusted basis.
-The partnership must allocate to each partner that partner's proportionate share of the adjusted basis of each partnership domestic oil or gas property.
-The partnership makes the allocation as of the date it acquires the oil or gas property.
+Partner's or shareholder's adjusted basis.
+The partnership or S corporation must allocate to each partner his or her share of the adjusted basis of each oil or gas property held by the partnership or S corporation.
+The partnership or S corporation makes the allocation as of the date it acquires the oil or gas property.

 The partner's share of the adjusted basis of the oil or gas property generally is figured according to that partner's interest in partnership capital.
 However, in some cases, it is figured according to the partner's interest in partnership income.

-The partnership adjusts the partner's share of the adjusted basis of the oil and gas property for any capital expenditures made for the property and for any change in partnership interests.
+The partnership or S corporation adjusts the partner's or shareholder's share of the adjusted basis of the oil and gas property for any capital expenditures made for the property and for any change in partnership or S corporation interests.

-Recordkeeping.
-Each partner, after receiving the information from the partnership, must separately keep records of the partner's share of the adjusted basis in each oil and gas property of the partnership.
-Later, in those separate records, the partner must reduce the share of the adjusted basis of each property by the depletion taken on the property each year by that partner.
-The partner must use that reduced adjusted basis to figure any cost depletion or the partner's gain or loss if the partnership disposes of the property.
+Each partner or shareholder must separately keep records of his or her ecores share of the adjusted basis in each oil and gas property of the partnership or S corporation.
+The partner or shareholder must reduce his or her adjusted basis by the depletion he or she takes on the property each year.
+The partner or shareholder must use that reduced adjusted basis to figure cost depletion or his or her gain or loss if the partnership or S corporation disposes of the property.